 they will be the next one.

 That's why I'm so committed to Team in Training.
 I'm glad that you don't have to see this.
 I hope that no one has to experience this.
-But it's still here and your hard work this season is so important to help
+But it's still here and your hard work this season is so important to help find a way to treat this disease more effectively, with less side effects, and

 the hope for greater survival and less disability and death.
 In my years of being a doctor I have seen an amazing improvement in the care and survival of children with leukemia and lymphoma.
 Believe me, every dollar earned through TnT is having an impact.